 - You may not earn a concentration and a certificate based on identical coursework.

-- Your concentration program must be approved by the coordinator of the Public Library Concentration.
+- Upon completion of your coursework, your concentration program will be reviewed and approved by the coordinator of the Public Library Concentration.

 The Public Library Concentration requires a minimum of 18 credits of coursework taken from the list of qualifying courses below.
 Your program must be approved by the Public Library Concentration Coordinator.